XCEssentials/XCEUniFlow/README.md

 # Introduction

-**UniFlow** is a predictable state container for iOS and macOS apps.
+**UniFlow** is a predictable state container for Cocoa and Cocoa Touch.

 This framework implements so-called 'Unidirectional Data Flow' paradigm for developing applications for iOS and macOS platforms.
 The key idea behind it is just [state machine](https://en.wikipedia.org/wiki/Finite-state_machine).